sujaikumar/assemblage/README.md

 1. run `clc_len_cov_gc_insert.pl` from the same location that you ran `clc_ref_assemble` from (easiest)
 2. use the `-f` option in `clc_len_cov_gc_insert.pl` to manually specify the reference fasta location (but be careful that this is correct, else the script won't give errors and you'll end up with weird len cov gc stats
-3. modify the file paths in `clcse.fna.libA_interleaved.cas` using clc's `change_assembly_files` utility
+3. modify the file paths in `clcse.fna.lib300_interleaved.cas` using clc's `change_assembly_files` utility
 4. rerun `clc_ref_assemble` with absolute filepaths (takes long, don't bother)

 This generates length, coverage, GC content, and insert size statistics for each sample in the following output files:

-libA.insert.freq.txt : tab delim: read_set, type(FR/RF), insert_size, freq
+lib300.insert.freq.txt : tab delim: read_set, type(FR/RF), insert_size, freq
-libA.insert.stat.txt : stats about total pairs, %FR, %RF, %FF etc libA.lencovgc.txt    : tab delim: read_set, contig_id, len, cov, gc
+lib300.insert.stat.txt : stats about total pairs, %FR, %RF, %FF etc lib300.lencovgc.txt    : tab delim: read_set, contig_id, len, cov, gc
-libA.lencovgc.fna    : same as assembly fasta, but with seqid formatted as ` >contig_id_len_cov_gc`
+lib300.lencovgc.fna    : same as assembly fasta, but with seqid formatted as ` >contig_id_len_cov_gc`

 How to make a plot of insert sizes for each library